 Do you currently have the best cameras for livestreaming church?
 While every church can’t always afford top-of-the-line equipment, there are plenty of great options out there.
-Live stream services have become a weekly staple, and your cameras’ quality makes a tremendous difference in the viewers’ experience.
+Live streaming church services has become a weekly staple, and a quality camera makes a tremendous difference in the viewers’ experience.

 Videocameras are not cheap, so before you commit to overhauling your equipment, it’s crucial to understand what type of livestreaming you want to do and what specific features you need.

-This guide will walk you through everything you need to consider before purchasing new cameras for your church and includes seven excellent camera options from most to least expensive.
+This guide will walk you through everything you need to consider before purchasing new cameras for your church video system and includes seven excellent camera options from most to least expensive.

 Table of contents